EN

 The beginning of the year is also a good time to consider tax issues and plan your tax returns for the year ahead.
 In…

 Property management in Spain.
-Take care of your home
+Ensure your home is well looked after

 What are the maintenance costs for a villa on the Costa del Sol?